 It’s true even if you pay off your entire balance every month.

-Vendors are paying the credit card companies a percentage of each of your purchases in transaction fees, which eventually get added by the vendors to the price of everything you buy.
+Vendors pay the credit card companies a percentage of each purchase in transaction fees, which the vendors eventually add to the price of everything you buy.

 You Only Live Once (YOLO)

-While you shouldn’t be afraid of experiencing life to the fullest, free-spending is not necessarily the best way to do it.
+While you shouldn’t be afraid of experiencing life to the fullest, free-spending is not necessarily the best way.
 Living out the remainder of your life in perpetual debt and insecurity is usually the consequence.

 No one ever gets into their golden years saying, “Gee, I’m sure glad I spent all my money in my 20s”